-In 2011, we implemented a harvest strategy for woodcock (76 FR 19876, April 8, 2011).
-The harvest strategy provides a transparent framework for making regulatory decisions for woodcock season length and bag limit while we work to improve monitoring and assessment protocols for this species.
+Service Response: In 2011, we implemented a harvest strategy for woodcock (76 FR 19876, April 8, 2011).
+The harvest strategy provides a transparent framework for making regulatory decisions for woodcock season length and bag limits while we work to improve monitoring and assessment protocols for this species.
 Utilizing the criteria developed for the strategy, the 3-year average for the Singing Ground Survey indices and associated confidence intervals fall within the "moderate package" for both the Eastern and Central Management Regions.
-As such, a "moderate season" for both management regions for the 2017-18 season is appropriate.
+As such, a "moderate season" for both management regions for the 2019-20 season is appropriate.